People

 Brian Bah

 Brian Bah is a senior associate in the Dallas office of Reid Collins & Tsai LLP.
 His practice focuses on complex business and insolvency-related litigation.
-Brian has represented clients in a broad range of cases in all stages of litigation and arbitration, including discovery, motion practice, trial preparation, and appeals.
+Brian has represented clients in a broad range of cases in all stages of litigation and arbitration, including pre-suit investigations, pleadings, motion practice, trial preparation, and appeals.

 Brian received his J.D., with honors, from the University of Texas, where he was an Associate Editor for the Texas Law Review and was elected to the Order of the Coif upon graduation.
 During law school, Brian served as a judicial extern to the Honorable Harlin D. Hale, United States Bankruptcy Judge for the Northern District of Texas, and as a judicial intern to the Honorable Michael Keasler on the Texas Court of Criminal Appeals.